 The emergence of ridesharing apps have changed the way we travel.
-Uber and Lyft have become common household names and just about everyone has benefitted from these services, from people who need a ride to people who need a few extra bucks giving rides.
+Uber and Lyft have become common household names and just about everyone has benefited from these services, from people who need a ride to people who need a few extra bucks giving rides.
 The sheer convenience of these services has made them more and more popular, but the more people take advantage, the more likely an Uber or Lyft ride is to be involved in an accident.

 Determining who is liable for any injuries or damages incurred in an Uber or Lyft ride accident can be convoluted.
 Merely recovering from a car accident is hard enough, so you don’t need to spend more time than you have to deal with legal matters and trying to get the damages you’re owed.
 Learn who pays for your medical expenses and discover how a New Jersey car accident attorney can help.